ocelotconsulting/ocelotconsulting.github.io/careers/cloudops.md

 ## Requirements

-* Proficiency in one or more common common infrastructure automation languages (Shell Scripting, Python, Golang, etc)
+* Proficiency in one or more common infrastructure automation languages (Shell Scripting, Python, Golang, etc)
 * Deploying and maintaining infrastructure on a major cloud provider (AWS, GCP, Azure)
 * Experience using common infrastructure as code tool-sets (CloudFormation, TerraForm, Cloud Deployment Manager)
 * Working with common CI/CD and version control technologies (Jenkins, Git, etc)